petebachant/SE-Michigan-cycling/README.md

-# Southeast Michigan cyclist survival guide
+# Southeast Michigan cyclist's survival guide

 A survival guide for cyclists in Southeast Michigan.